Battery Ignition System: Definition, Parts, Working Principle, Applications, Advantages, and Disadvantages (Notes with PDF)

 • Occupies more space.

-• Periodic maintenance is needed for Battery only.
+• Periodic maintenance is needed for Battery.

 Applications of Battery Ignition System